Event constructor.

 The returned promise can reject in two cases:

-- for the internal subscription name.
-See name
+name - for the internal subscription name.
+See name in ISubOptions.

 In this context, it is also included within any rejection error.